How to watch live Thursday as NASA launches Perseverance, its most ambitious Mars rover yet

 The United Arab Emirates successfully sent off its Hope probe on July 19, and China launched its own orbiter and rover on July 22.
 All three missions are scheduled to reach Mars in February 2021.

-Discuss: How to watch NASA launch Perseverance, its most ambitious Mars rover yet
+Discuss: How to watch NASA launch its most ambitious Mars rover yet on Thursday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.